jorge-sepulveda/blog/content/posts/time-and-tags.md

 When I worked at American Express, one of the biggest challenges of a real time payment system is keeping track of all the different time zones and daylight savings times.

 I proposed scrapping all of that and moving everything to UTC with Unix Nanoseconds, the best way for computers to keep track of time.
-I was met with Silence in the room and meeting moved on but I stand by what I said!
+I was met with silence in the room and the meeting moved on but I stand by what I said!

 Today, my current time pickle was timestamping these blog posts.
 I couldn't rely on `yyyy-mm-dd` anymore because that won't work on files with the same date.